• Skip to primary navigation

 Tips For Making the Best Quinoa Tomato & Mozzarella Salad

-• Take time to properly wash the quinoa before you start cooking it.
-This really will make all the difference to the finished dish.
+• Take time to properly wash the quinoa before you start cooking it as this ensures your quinoa isn't bitter.

 • There are only simple ingredients in this dish but for that reason it pays to get the very best quality you can.
 Source the ripest tomatoes you can find and the salad will taste all the better for it.